Hershey, Pennsylvania: Early settlement

-Early Scotch-Irish surnames in the Derry Township area included Hayes, Wilson, Harris, Clark, Wallace, McDonald, Logan, Davidson, Wray, McCallen, and Robinson.
+Early Scottish-Irish surnames in the Derry Township area included Hayes, Wilson, Harris, Clark, Wallace, McDonald, Logan, Davidson, Wray, McCallen, and Robinson.

 The German Palatinates, later called the "Pennsylvania Dutch," had similarly left their homelands for a number of reasons, namely political oppression, religious persecution, and economic poverty.
-Like the Scotch-Irish, the Germans kept to themselves and did not interfere with settlers of other backgrounds.
+Like the Scottish-Irish, the Germans kept to themselves and did not interfere with settlers of other backgrounds.
 Most of these settlers were farmers, and they flourished in rural areas.
-Unlike the Scotch-Irish, the Germans were not politically minded, and they had no qualms with the English governing them.
+Unlike the Scottish-Irish, the Germans were not politically minded, and they had no qualms with the English governing them.
 A majority of the Germans did not leave Pennsylvania, but stayed to work the rich soil.

 Throughout the parts of Pennsylvania that had already been settled, German was the prominently spoken language, surpassing English.
 This encouraged more German settlers to lay down roots in Pennsylvania more so than in the other colonies.

 The Pennsylvania frontier proved dangerous to early settlers.
 The French and Indian Wars, which decimated the area, forced the construction of a series of forts along the Blue Mountains.
 During its most famous stage, the Delawares, who aligned with the French, marched down the Blue Mountains to raid the settlers.

-At the time of the American Revolution, the settlers of the Derry Township area were enthusiastic about a war for freedom, as evidenced by early protestors and adoption of a list of patriotic resolves on July 25, 1776, signed by Scotch-Irish and Germans alike.
+At the time of the American Revolution, the settlers of the Derry Township area were enthusiastic about a war for freedom, as evidenced by early protestors and adoption of a list of patriotic resolves on July 25, 1776, signed by Scottish-Irish and Germans alike.

 The land on which Hershey sits was originally patented by James Campbell in the north (in 1741) and James Galbraith in the northwest (in 1744).
 The center of Hershey was warranted and surveyed to John Carver (in 1761), but that tract of land wasn't patented until April 18, 1878.
 It was patented by John Snyder, Peter Shenk, Philip Brown, John Bordner, David Lehman, David K. Landis, Anthony Greiner, and Jonas Allwine.

 Other communities in the area included Palmstown (now Palmyra), Campbelltown, Millerstown (now Annville), Middletown, and Fredrickstown (now Hummelstown).